The Scenic Route: how it might help you change direction

 Stepping out of the door – is an important small victory.
 Even tripping over can be a potentially helpful early experience.

-At the beginning of a journey we may lack confidence and experience.
 Therefore, the first ‘lessons’ from our journey are often small defeats.
 There are a few leads to follow on this topic:

 My letter to you at this early stage